ilkeraslan/repeatcard/README.md

 - [x] User can add a flashcard into a directory.
 - [x] User can see notifications in another screen after creating or deleting a flashcard.
 - [x] User can review flashcards.
-- [x] User can see the flashcard details clicking on it in HomeScreen.
+- [x] User can see the flashcard details clicking on it.
+- [x] User can take a quiz if has at least 4 Flashcards with title-description-image.
+- [ ] User can modify a Flashcard.
 - [ ] User can create flashcard sets which contain similar types
 - [ ] User can see a list of questions with an image
-- [ ] User can select a question to see the details
 - [ ] User can see `Wrong Answer` feedback when the answer is not correct
 - [ ] User can search for a specific flashcard using a `Search Bar`
 - [ ] User sees a flashcard as `Not learned` if not changed vice versa
 - [ ] User can mark a flashcard as learned
-- [ ] User can modify a Flashcard.

 ###### This project is under development.
 For issues/suggestions please contact me on Twitter!